barrymister/barrymister.github.io/_posts/2023-11-15-status-update.markdown

 I haven't been able to dedicate any time to my other ventures.

-Still trying to develop my business [Data Craftworks, LLC](https://datacraftworks.com/)
+Still trying to develop my business [Data Craftworks, LLC](https://datacraftworks.com/).

+Trying to shore up the necessary administrative functions of both the LLC and the S corp I'm forming.

+It's a lot.
+So much red tape and procedural work that has to be done to build a legit business.

+But, I am loving it.